mom and daughter smiling looking at cell phone.

 Step 2: Ask questions

-You’ve found the right online high school, great!
-Now that you’ve done your independent research, you’ll want to contact the school and ask a few questions to really make sure it’s right for you and your student.
+Now that you’ve done your independent research and found the right online high school, you’ll want to contact the school and ask a few questions to really make sure it’s a good fit for you and your student.
 Ask the admissions department or advisor questions such as

 The questions you ask should help you really understand the school, how classes work, and whether or not it’s the best fit for your child’s education.